 Is There a Safe Way to Use Bird Netting?

-Bird netting can be relatively safe, if used properly.
+Bird netting can be somewhat safe, if used properly.

 This essentially equates to stretching it completely taught, so that it doesn't twist up and become tangled.

-If properly stretched across high poles or a garden or garden bed frame, and pulled taught (sometimes with cables or stakes) the netting can pose very little risk to animals.
+If properly stretched across high poles or a garden or garden bed frame, and pulled taught (sometimes with cables or stakes) the netting may pose little risk to animals.

 Often the problem with bird netting is exactly that it is not properly stretched taught, and has too much give to it.
 This is what allows animals to twist and wrap themselves in it inadvertantly, trapping them.